Daksh-417/WARISE/README.md

 # 🔬 WARISE — Web Augmented Research Intelligence and Synthesis Engine

-A beginner-friendly AI research assistant that searches the web, synthesizes findings, and generates a cited report.
+A modular AI research assistant that searches the web, synthesizes findings section-by-section, and exports a long-form cited report.

 ## Quick Start